AlonaKrupenko/StarWars/README.md

 - Server-Side Rendering: Render pages with data fetched from the server.
 - Client-Side Rendering: Interactive components rendered on the client side.
-- Graph Visualization: Display relationships between heroes, films, and starships.
+- Graph Visualization: Display relations between heroes, films, and starships.
 - Pagination: Navigate through lists of heroes with pagination controls.
 - Error Handling: Display error messages when data fetch fails.

 # Installation

-To get started with this project, follow these steps:
+To get started with the project, follow these steps:

 1. Clone the repository: